gschivley/python-data-analysis-class/README.md

 ### Pandas
 Next we'll dive into the Pandas library for loading, manipulating, and writing data.
 Quite often most of the work is making sure that data from external sources is clean and ready analyze.
 This can involve reformatting column names, checking data types, reshaping data from [wide to tidy-format][8], and generally getting everything ready for the real analysis.

 In this workshop we'll load data on electricity [generation][9], [capacity][10], and [environmental emissions][11].
-These data are much more useful when combined together, so once they have been loaded we will combine them and output the results to a single csv.
+These data are much more useful when combined together, so once they have been loaded we will combine (join) them and output the results to a single csv.

 ### Visualization
 Finally, we'll do some visual exploratory data analysis.
 Along the way I'll discuss data types, plot types, and how to select color palettes.